artsus4/hakchi2-wiki/Modifications-and-modules-guide.md

 It performs the latter overmounting trick with "**/etc**" and "**/bin**" too, after which hakchi installs additional configs and scripts there.
 So we can write to "**/etc**" and "**/bin**" while the original files are untouched.
 It's very important.
 You can delete *any* data you want, but your NES Mini will not be bricked, since the original files are safe.

  Hakchi2 also installs a custom kernel.
-Why do we need it?
-Actually it has only one important modification: when NES Mini boots up it executes "**/etc/preinit**" (or "**/var/lib/hakchi/rootfs/etc/preinit**", it's *the same* file) script on the very early boot stage.
+What for?
+Actually it has only one important modification: when NES Mini boots up, our kernel executes "**/etc/preinit**" (or "**/var/lib/hakchi/rootfs/etc/preinit**", it's *the same* file) script on the very early boot stage.
 This script, in turn, executes the files from "**/etc/preinit.d**" directory.
 So we can store our overmounting scripts there.

 Let's sum everything up.
 To edit any file/directory on the read-only file system you need:
 * Create a copy of this file/directory in "**/var/lib/hakchi/rootfs/*your_directory***"